oracle/dtrace-utils/doc/userguide/reference/dtrace-ref-Variables.md

 }
 ```

 D variable declarations can't assign initial values.
-You can use a `BEGIN` probe clause to assign any initial values.
+You can use a `dtrace:::BEGIN` probe clause to assign any initial values.
 All global variable storage is filled with zeroes by DTrace before you first reference the variable.

 ### Thread-Local Variables